OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/disc/trending.md

 ---
 title: trending
-description: This page provides detailed information on trending coins.
-Users can learn how to return and view a table of trending coins from CoinGecko using OpenBB's Python functions.
+description: "This page provides detailed information on trending coins.
+Users can" learn how to return and view a table of trending coins from CoinGecko using OpenBB's Python functions.
 keywords: